3.16 Joint Agency Group Supervision Procedure

 Appendix A – Joint Agency Group Supervision Process Flowchart

-Appendix B – Joint Supervision Record Template
+Appendix B – Other Types of Multi-Agency Supervision

 Infomercial – A Guide to Joint Agency Supervision (vimeo.com)